Diabetes and anxiety fact sheet

 Ask your diabetes health professional if they know a psychologist or psychiatrist in your area who is familiar with diabetes, or try the following options:

-- Find a psychologist near you by visiting the Australian Psychological Society website at psychology.org.au/FaP.
+- Find a psychologist near you by going to the Australian Psychological Society website at psychology.org.au/FaP.

-- Find a psychiatrist near you by visiting the Royal Australian and New Zealand College of Psychiatrists at yourhealthinmind.org/mental-illnesses-disorders/anxiety-disorders.
+- Find a psychiatrist near you by going to the Royal Australian and New Zealand College of Psychiatrists at yourhealthinmind.org/mental-illnesses-disorders/anxiety-disorders.

 Your GP can tell you if you are eligible for a Mental Health Treatment Plan to reduce the costs of seeing a psychologist or psychiatrist.